Department of Legal Languages

 Second Year: Criminal Law and Criminal Procedure

-Master’s Program: Specialized courses based on the area of specialization - German
+Master’s Program: Specialized courses depending on the area of specialization - German

-Bachelor’s Year 1: Overview of Regional Studies: Geography, Politics, and the Legal System in Germany
+Bachelor’s Year 1: Overview of the Country: Geography, Politics, and the Judicial System in Germany

 Bachelor’s Year 2: Criminal Law: Terminology and Case Studies.

-Bachelor’s Year 3: Contract Law, Contracts (e.g., sales contracts, lease agreements, employment contracts).
+Bachelor’s Year 3: Law of Obligations, Contracts (e.g., sales contracts, lease agreements, employment contracts).

 Master’s Year 1: Current Cases and In-Depth Study of Legal Terminology.